MajorZiploc/sticker_book_moments/README.md

 ### general

 - MVP: default app_state based on platform in title_scene
-- MVP: mainly need on screen buttons for button qte events for mobile - OSHelper.is_mobile() will help here - make sure it doesnt overlap the qte area
 - Add color wheel selector for all colors on character

 - diff ui flavors for controller vs keyboard and mouse vs mobile